Translate

 The Train Window

-And then, just for a second, as if he could feel her gaze, David turned his head.
+And then, as if he could feel her gaze, David turned his head towards her.
+He blinked, his expression shifting—recognition, surprise, something deeper.

-She saw his lips part, but the distance swallowed whatever words he might have been about to say.
-As the train pulled away, she held his gaze for as long as she could, watching as he disappeared out of sight.
+Her train lurched forward.
+She saw his lips part wider, the distance swallowing the words he might have been about to say.
+She held his gaze for as long as she could, watching as he disappeared out of sight.

+Emily dropped her head against the glass.
 In another life, she might have jumped off the train.
 In another life, she might have smiled and said hello.

 But not this life.